DarshanBhamare/StallOs/README.md

 ## About the Project

 StallOS is a comprehensive toolkit for street food vendors, leveraging AI to tackle common challenges like ingredient variability, waste management, and dynamic pricing.
-The application provides actionable insights and intelligent assistants to help vendors run their business more efficiently and profitably.
+The application provides actionable insights and intelligent assistants to help vendors run their business more efficiently and profitably

 ### Key Features: